runxel/rhino-secrets/README.md

 Go and see this wonderful explanation: [«Nurbs is just an acronym»](https://wordsandbuttons.online/nurbs_is_just_an_acronym.html)
 ![nurbs explaination picture](/img/explain_nurbs.png)

+### Learn modeling in Rhino
+There is a great [video series on Vimeo](https://vimeo.com/showcase/4953232) where it's shown how to model things from scratch with an in-depth approach lasting around 90 minutes each.

 ### Symbols in command line
 Ever wondered what the specials chars in commands meant?
 Or are you always forgetting?